Q: When should I sell my business?

 Q: I have a buyer!
 Can I announce the sale now?

-Have a clear, honest explanation for why you are selling your business.
+A: Whether or not you know the buyer, and even if they are someone who has knowledge of the business, have talking points to share.
+Have a clear, honest explanation for why you are selling.
 Know what has transpired over the years and be able to go right to the source of information.
 Include the highs and the lows.
-Ann understand what the next generations of the company might look like when you leave.
+And understand what the next generations of the company might look like when you leave.

 Q: What financial information should I provide?